emmanuelautin/emmanuelautin/README.md

 Hi 👋 My name is Emmanuel Autin
 ===============================

-I'm a PHP / Js Developer
+I'm a PHP / JavaScript Developer
 -------------------------

  Travelling on the web as a fullstack web developer.